Dip Coating: Practical Guide to Theory and Troubleshooting

-Figure 1 shows a simplified way in which the liquid film forms when a substrate undergoes the dip coating process.
+The figure above shows a simplified way in which the liquid film forms when a substrate undergoes the dip coating process.
 The substrate is lowered into a bath of solution until it is mostly or fully immersed.
 A short delay occurs before the substrate is withdrawn.
 During the withdrawal process, a thin layer of the solution remains on the surface of the substrate.
 Once fully withdrawn, the liquid from the film then begins to evaporate and leaves behind a dry film.
 For certain materials, a further curing step can be performed which forces the deposited material to undergo a chemical or physical change.

 Dip Coating Theory